Sreeja-Nukarapu/Automatic-Image-Captioning-using-PyTorch-on-COCO-Dataset/readme.md

 ## Model Architecture
 The image captioning model employs an **Encoder-Decoder** architecture:
 - **Encoder**: A pre-trained ResNet CNN extracts image features.
 The last fully connected layer is replaced with a new trainable layer for compatibility with the RNN decoder.
-- **Decoder**: An LSTM network generates captions using the encoded image features and previous words.
+- **Decoder**: An RNN network generates captions using the encoded image features and previous words.

 ![Encoder-Decoder Architecture](images/archmodel.png)

 ### Key Features:
 - **Pre-trained ResNet50**: As the CNN encoder, leveraging pre-learned features from ImageNet.
-- **LSTM Decoder**: Captions are generated word by word using the hidden states and image features.
+- **RNN Decoder**: Captions are generated word by word using the hidden states and image features.
-- **Embedding Layer**: Both image features and words are embedded to the same dimension (`embed_size`) before being fed into the LSTM.
+- **Embedding Layer**: Both image features and words are embedded to the same dimension (`embed_size`) before being fed into the RNN.

 ### Training Details:
 - **Loss Function**: Cross Entropy Loss for caption generation.